pu2clr/SI4735/examples/SI47XX_02_for_Mirko_Pavleski_radio/MIRKO_V2/README.md

     * Rotate the encoder clockwise or counterclockwise to increment or decrement the BFO (select the offset).
     * If you press the button again or stop rotating the ancoder for about 2 seconds, the control will go back to the VFO.

-__ATTENTION__: Try press and release the push button fastly.
-I mean, do not keep the button pressed for a long time.
-If you do that, you might alternate the command status (enable and disable) randomly.
+__ATTENTION__: Try press and release the push button quickly.
+If you hold the button for too long, you might alternate the command status (enable and disable) randomly.

 4. EEPROM RESET